 The stiffness of the various components of the loading chain in the load frame has been optimized in order to obtain a high total stiffness.
-This includes the load frame, load cell, load platens and piston, as well as a minimimum amount of hydraulic oil in the cylinder.
+This includes the load frame, load cell, load platens and piston, as well as having a minimum amount of hydraulic oil in the cylinder.
 Furthermore, the sensors, the controller and the servo valve are rapidly responding components.
 The axial load is determined using a load cell, which has a maximum capacity of 1.5 MN.
 The uncertainty of the load measurement is less than 1%.

 The axial and circumferential (radial) deformations of the rock specimens were measured.
-The rock deformation measurement systems are based on miniature LVDTs with a measurement range of $\pm$ 2.5 mm.
+The rock deformation measurement systems are based on miniature LVDTs with a measurement range of \pm 2.5 mm.
 The relative error for the LVDTs are less than 0.6% within a 1 mm range for the axial deformation measurements and less than 1.3% within a 3 mm range for the circumferential deformation measurement.
 The LVDTs have been calibrated by means of a micrometer.

 Two independent systems were used for the axial deformation measurement in order to obtain two comparative results.
-The first system (S1), see Figure 3-2, comprises two aluminium rings attached on the specimen, placed at 1⁄4 and 3⁄4 of the specimen height.
+The first system (S1), see Figure 3-2, comprises two aluminium rings attached on the specimen, placed at 1⁄2 and 3⁄4 of the specimen height.
 Two LVDTs mounted on the rings are used to measure the distance change between the rings on opposite sides of the specimen.
-As to the attachment, a rubber band made of a thin rubber hose with 0.5 mm thickness is first mounted on the specimen exactly below the spot where the rings are to be mounted.
+As to the attachment, two rubber bands made of a thin rubber hose with 0.5 mm thickness are first mounted on the specimen right under where the two rings are to be positioned.
 The rings are supplied with three adjustable spring-loaded screws, each with a rounded tip pointing on the specimen with 120 degrees division.
-The screw tips are thus pressing on the rubber band.
+The screw tips are thus pressing on the rubber band, when the rings are mounted.
 The second system (S2), see Figure 3-3, consists of two aluminium plates clamped around the circular loading platens of steel on top and on bottom of the specimen.
 Two LVDTs, mounted on the plates, measure the distance change between these plates at opposite sides of the specimen at corresponding positions as for the first measurement system (S1).